Common Invoice Payment Terms and Tips on Setting Them

 Invoice payment terms allow you to make accurate cash flow projections, which in turn help you plan for taxes and manage the growth of your business.
 Payment terms are essential when negotiating a contract, and they should maximize how quickly your clients pay you while minimizing inconvenience for your customer.

-- Payment in advance: Deposit or payment made by a customer before work starts on a project.
+This is a deposit or payment made by a customer before work starts on a project.
 For example, a customer might make a 50% deposit to start work on the project with the balance due upon the completion of the project.
+You can use this invoice term if the amount of resources needed to start a project is significant.
+Payment in advance is common for construction projects since construction firms need to purchase materials and assign workers.

-- Net 7, 10, 30, 60, 90: These terms refer to the number of days in which a payment is due.
+These terms refer to the number of days in which a payment is due.
 For example, Net 30 means that a buyer must settle their account within 30 days of the date listed on the invoice.
+It’s up to you to give the best term to customers.
+You may want to start with Net 7 for new customers and give Net 90 to your loyal and long-time customers.

 Although you have to keep customer expectations in mind when setting invoice payment terms for your business, your primary consideration should be your company’s cash flow needs.
 The best invoice payment terms are the ones that provide enough cash to keep your business running while carefully considering your clients’ needs.